KWDB/docs/en/development/read-write-data/flink.md

 # Flink

-Apache Flink is a distributed stream and batch processing framework open-sourced by The Apache Software Foundation.
+Apache Flink is a distributed stream and batch processing framework open-sourced by the Apache Software Foundation.
 It is widely used in big data scenarios including stream processing, batch processing, complex event processing, real-time data warehouse construction, and machine learning.

 KWDB provides the **KaiwuDB Flink Connector** to enable seamless integration between Flink and KWDB.
 This connector allows you to: